 32 pg, 10 x 8.5, Ages 4-9, Grades PK-3 Lexile: AD 770, AR: 3.1, RC: P, F&P: K

-Educator Keywords: penguins, different species, counting, math, life science, map, measuring, compare/contrast
+Keywords: penguins, different species, counting, math, life science, map, measuring, compare/contrast, bird

-Animals in the book: penguin, Gallapagos, Adelie, African, chinstrap, emporer, king, little blue, macaroni, royal, rockhopper
+Animals in the book: penguin, Gallapagos, Adelie, African, chinstrap, emporer, king, little blue, macaroni, royal, rockhopper, polar

 "This marvelously creative book will help young readers learn about different types of penguins around the world when they arrive on Penelope Parker's doorstep."

 - Feathered Quill Book Reviews

 "This book serves as a simple counting book and an introduction to 10 species.
 A four-page activity section includes illustrations of the penguins with brief descriptions of physical characteristics; a world map; and a height chart.
 Acknowledging the far-fetched nature of this whimsical story, the author states that “it isn’t possible for individuals to have penguins as pets” and encourages readers to adopt a species with a donation to a zoo or conservation program."
 Laura Scott, Farmington Community Library, MI School Library Journal